canstar

 What happens when you default on your credit card?

 You can’t get rid of a default on your credit report.
 But if you pay the money owed, this will be noted on your credit report.
-Additionally, if you are able to pay other loan or credit products on time, this could help reduce the negative impact of the default on your credit report and score.
+If you are able to pay other loan or credit products on time, this could also help reduce the negative impact of the default on your credit report and score.

 If you fail to make your credit card repayments over a period of time, the Australian Banking Association says your bank could cancel your credit card and, in rare circumstances, it may sell your credit card debt to a debt collector.
 It could also start legal action to recover the money you owe.